Interview questions that should not surprise you

 - Ensure it is the right job for you by asking these questions

-- Learning material — software development (starting from Introduction to Computer Science)
+- Learning material — software development, a list of learning resources, starting with Introduction to Computer Science